 Crossing the W.R.
 Bennett Bridge, it was a feeling of exhilaration Tim Dickinson had never before experienced.

-At 11:45 p.m. last Sunday, the 41-year-old runner from West Kelowna officially became the first person to circumnavigate the 320-kilometre trek around Okanagan Lake by foot.
+At 11:45 p.m. last Sunday, the 41-year-old runner from West Kelowna officially became the first man to circumnavigate the 320-kilometre trek around Okanagan Lake by foot.